Nina Turner: 2021 Ohio's 11th congressional district special election

+Turner ran in a special election to replace Marcia Fudge who resigned her seat.
+She lost to Cuyahoga County Council woman Shontel Brown in the Democratic primary.

 2022 Ohio 11th congressional district election

 In September 2021, Turner filed paperwork with the FEC to run for Congress in the same district in 2022.
 Although she did not officially declare her intention to run for the seat at that time, her filing "leaves the door open.
 Turner has conceded in the past that she will make another run for Congress," according to The Plain Dealer.

-On January 26, 2022, Turner announced her intention to run against Brown for the second time.
-Turner was not re-endorsed by prominent members of the Congressional Progressive Caucus who endorsed her last year.
+On January 26, 2022, Turner announced her intention to run against Brown for a second time.
+Turner was not re-endorsed by prominent members of the Congressional Progressive Caucus who had endorsed her the previous year.

-On May 3, 2022, Brown defeated Turner in a landslide with 66% of votes to Turner's 34%.
+On May 3, 2022, Brown defeated Turner with 66% of votes to Turner's 34%.

 Political views

 Turner's politics have been described in the media as progressive, left-wing, or far-left.
 She identifies as a democratic socialist.

-During Turner's runs for congress, she supported Medicare for All, a Green New Deal, a $15 minimum wage, legalizing cannabis, canceling student debt, and tuition-free tertiary education.
+During Turner's runs for Congress, she supported Medicare for All, a Green New Deal, a $15 minimum wage, legalizing cannabis, canceling student debt, and tuition-free tertiary education.

+In support of striking workers, Turner launched the organization We Are Somebody in October 2023.

+She expressed harsh criticism towards Israel's actions in the Gaza war, stating: "Stop calling it a war, what is happening in Gaza is not a war, it is a genocide and ethnic cleansing campaign."

 Television appearances

 Turner has worked for CNN as a contributor.
 In June 2017, she began a regular segment on The Real News Network called The Nina Turner Show.
-In 2018, Turner portrayed a fictitious version of herself in the pilot episode of the television series Black Lightning, praising actor Cress Williams' character Jefferson Pierce.
+In 2018, Turner portrayed a fictitious version of herself in the pilot episode of the television series Black Lightning, praising Cress Williams' character Jefferson Pierce.

 On September 14, 2021, Turner was hired by The Young Turks as a contributor and co-anchor.

+On May 29, 2025, Mark Halperin's 2WAY Network launched a weekly roundtable-style news program called The Group Chat.
+The show is moderated by Batya Ungar-Sargon and includes Turner, Dan Turrentine, Emma Jo-Morris, and Robby Soave as co-hosts.